zenecture/neuroflow/README.md

   bottleNeck ::: fullies,
   Settings[Double](precision = 1E-5, iterations = 250,
     learningRate { case (iter, _) if iter < 100 => 1E-4 case (_, _) => 1E-5 },
-    regularization = Some(KeepBest), batchSize = Some(8), parallelism = 8
+    regularization = Some(KeepBest), batchSize = Some(8), parallelism = Some(8)
   )
 )
 ```

 The learning rate is a partial function from iteration and old learning rate to new learning rate for gradient descent.
 The `batchSize` defines how many samples are presented per weight update and `parallelism` sets the thread pool size,
-since each batch is processed in parallel.
+since a batch can be processed in parallel.
 Another important aspect is the numerical type of the net, which is set by explicitly annotating
 the type `Double` on the settings instance.
-For instance, on the GPU, you might want to work with `Float` instead of `Double`.
+For instance, on the GPU, you might want to work with `Float` (single) instead of `Double` precision.
 Have a look at the `Settings` class for the full list of options.

 Be aware that a network must start with one `In`-typed layer and end with one `Out`-typed layer.